jazzsequence/games-collector/README.md

 ## Changelog ##

+### 1.2.0 ###
+* Scrutinizer CI integration for code coverage and quality checking.
+* Cleaned up some code as a result of Scrutinizer sniffs.

 ### 1.1.0 ###
 * Add activation hook that will create a Games page with the shortcode on plugin activation.
 * Fixed some display errors and undefined notices on titles.